lov3five/lov3five/README.md

 ```

 <p align="justify">
   I’m Luong Tran, a software engineer specializing in web application development.
 I hold a Bachelor's degree in Information Technology from the <strong>Industrial University of Ho Chi Minh City (IUH)</strong>.
 I possess strong fundamentals in programming with languages such as <strong>C</strong>, <strong>C++</strong> and <strong>Java</strong>, complemented by solid knowledge of data structures and algorithms.
 My current expertise lies in TypeScript, and Node.js ecosystem.
-I have hands-on experience designing and developing scalable, maintainable backend applications using modern frameworks like NestJS, Flask(Python), GoFiber(Golang)...
+I have hands-on experience designing and developing scalable, maintainable backend applications using modern frameworks like NestJS.
 I am passionate about writing clean, efficient code and continuously improving my technical skills to deliver high-quality software solutions.
 </p>

 <p align="justify">